Do you want to build a membership website?

 After that, you need to scroll down to the membership options meta box below the post editor.
 This is where you can customize permissions and membership options for this particular plan.

-Once you are satisfied with the membership plan, you can click on the publish button to make it available.
+Once you are satisfied with the new membership plan, you can click on the ‘Publish’ button to make it available.

-Go ahead and repeat this process to create as many membership plans that you need.
+Go ahead and repeat this process to create as many membership plans as you need.

-The next step is to select which content would be available to different membership plans on your website.
-MemberPress makes it very easy to control access using ‘Rules’.
+The next step is to select which content will be available to different membership plans on your website.
+MemberPress makes content restriction very easy by allowing you to control access using ‘Rules.’

-The rule edit page allows you to select different conditions and associate them to a membership plan.
+The rules edit page allows you to select different conditions and associate them with a membership plan.

 You can also create more specific rules.
 For example, a single post or page, child pages, or a specific URL.

-Drip content allows you to gradually release content to users instead of giving it all away at once.
-The expiration option makes the content unavailable after a defined period of time.
+Drip content allows you to gradually release content to users instead of giving it all at once.
+The expiration option makes the content unavailable after a defined period.